rolandtoth/Blog/input/route-to-gtmetrix-100-100/index.md

 ## Issue: render-blocking CSS

-I never liked the idea of the extra roundtrips of critical CSS (I'm also kind of lazy-loaded :)) and unfortunately there's no official solution to this problem.
+I never liked the idea of the extra roundtrip of critical CSS (I'm also kind of lazy-loaded :)) and unfortunately there's no official solution to this problem.
 I usually have very small CSS (about 30KB minified), so if it's an issue, I just put all of it in the head.
-I know it's not pretty and causes extra traffic on each pageload, but since it's very tiny (like a size of a smaller image), I won't have sleepless nights because of it.
+I know it's not pretty and causes extra traffic on each page load, but since it's very tiny (like a size of a smaller image), I won't have sleepless nights because of it.

 ## Issue: 3rd party assets